jupitercow/sewn-in-simple-seo/readme.txt

 == Screenshots ==

-1. The checkbox to remove posts in the backend.
+1. The SEO panel added to posts.

 == Changelog ==

+= 2.0.7 - 2015-07-27 =

+*   Updated the archive default seo titles and descriptions.

 = 2.0.6 - 2015-07-27 =